tilt-dev/tilt.build/blog/_posts/2022-04-26-secret-management-the-soft-way.md

 This solution only focused on keeping ops components secure, but neglected developer experience causing lots of unnecessary friction between dev and ops teams.

 Instead, I’ll discuss three approaches which aim to make dealing with secrets less painful.
+_Note: I am only dealing with delivering secrets to the cluster; the cluster itself still needs to be secured._

-In the end, we want to end up with the same Kubernetes Secret
+In the end, we want to end up with the same Kubernetes Secret.
 ```yaml
 apiVersion: v1
 kind: Secret